menhaj007/reach_mastermind/README.md

 - First install Java 11, MySQL, MySQL-workbench
 - Run the provided SQL commands
 - Download the application from this repository
-- Obtain an API key from Random.org and then add the key inside the RangomGenerator.java class wher it says API key
+- Obtain an API key from Random.org and then add the key inside the RangomGenerator.java class where it says API key
 - Add dependencies which are provided inside this repository/project in the dependency module
 - Finally, using IntelliJ IDEA, open the GameRunner.java and click run right top-right side of the IDE.
--- If you see red errors from the database, that means you didn't SQL commands or didn't follow instruction for jdbc driver.
+-- If you see red errors from the database, that means the database connection is not working properly or the SQL commands were not issued, jdbc driver path is not correct.
 However, without the database function, you will be able to test and run the application, but won't able to save the feedbacks and guessed history in the database.

 ## Variables and Methods in the application
 #### There is a java-documentation as mentioned above this paragraph that has comments regarding the application and its variables and methods and their functions.
 Below a list of the variables and methods just for quick reference.
 The following variables are used at global scope.
-- [computerPoints], initialized with 10.
+- computerPoints, initialized with 10.
 On Each correct guess, these points are deducted
-- [userPoints], initialized with the value of 10.
+- userPoints, initialized with the value of 10.
 On each wrong guess, user loses points.
-- [-difficultyLevelValue], There are 3 levels in this game.
+- difficultyLevelValue, there are 3 levels in this game.
 If user enters 1, the value of this variable changes to 4.
-Which means, the random number will consist of an array integer with length 4.
-If user's choice 2, the array length will be 6, and 3 will consist of 8 elements.
-The user's input also reduce the maximum number of tries to from 10, 8, 5 respectively.
+Which means, the random number will consist of an array of integers with length of 4.
+If user's choice is 2, the array length will be 6, and 3 will consist of 8 elements.
+Finally, as the level of difficulty increases, the number of attempts decreases from 10, 8, to 5 tries respectively.
-- [numberOfAttemps], the default value is 10.
+- numberOfAttemps, the default value is 10.
 But it will change when user chooses a difficult level and if user keep guessing the number.
 It will reset when user agrees to play again.
-- [computerFeedback], type String, this is a 2 Dimension array.
+- computerFeedback, type String, this is a 2 Dimension array.
 A player's feedback is copied here to the player can review either after failing the game or winning the game.
 This method doesn't automatically push the data to MySQL.
 It is just in memory access data.
-- [guessHistory], type String, will hold the information about the users guesses only to keep the record cleaner for review.
+- guessHistory, type String, will hold the information about the users guesses only to keep the record cleaner for review.
-- [numberOfSavedFeedback]
+- numberOfSavedFeedback
-- [numberSavedHistory]
+- numberSavedHistory
 - The last two variables are used to keep track of the saved results and feedbacks to avoid unnecessary loops for null values.
-- [userName], This will record a player's name on the initial start and will be saved with each player's game cycle.
+- userName, This will record a player's name on the initial start and will be saved with each player's game cycle.
-- [isWin], keep status of the while loop to avoid unnecessary loops.
+- isWin, keep status of the while loop to avoid unnecessary loops.
 It is declared at global scope to provide flexibility for the other methods.

 The following Methods are designed to either communicate with the user or serve as a helper method.